youseeadam/Ubntu-Server/README.md

   - boot.wim
   - other files....
 ## Installing DHCP Server
+This configuration is built for dynamic DNS from DHCP updates.
+With the PXE boot configuration
 - sudo apt install isc-dhcp-server bind9 bind9utils
 - cd /etc/bind
 - sudo ddns-confgen FQDN_of_DNS_SERVER, see the next statement, you weel need part of that output